 I have NF2: Neurofibromatosis type 2.
 I

-Usually a hereditary condition but it could also be a “spontaneous mutation” of the gene cell as in my case which means I’m the first in my family to get it.
+Usually a hereditary condition but it could also be a "spontaneous mutation" of the gene cell as in my case which means I'm the first in my family to have it.
 The tumors grow on nerves and are present mostly in the brain and along the spine.
-It has no cure so unless they are causing problems or grow bigger, they are left alone, untouched.
+It has no cure so unless they are causing problems or are grow bigger, they are left alone, untouched.

-My acoustic neuromas had caused me to lose both my hearing.
+My acoustic neuromas have caused me to lose both my hearing.
 It started with a ringing sound in my left ear.
-Gradually the left hearing diminished and by the time I was 15, I had one brain surgery done to remove the tumor on my left auditory nerve and by 16, I had to rely solely on my right hearing.
+Gradually, my left hearing diminished and by the time I was 15, I had one brain surgery done to remove the tumor on my left auditory nerve and by 16, I had to rely solely on my right hearing.
 Up until I was 22, my right hearing got affected.
 Today, I am 80% deaf and my residual hearing is very minimal.
-I am literally a hearing-impaired but because I wasn’t born deaf and am not fluent in sign language, people doubt my deafness when I speak.
-It’s really difficult to integrate and interact.
+I am literally a hearing-impaired but because I wasn't born deaf and am not fluent in sign language, people doubt my deafness when I speak.
+It's really difficult to integrate and interact.

-In 2015, I gave birth to my first child and I understand that pregnancy can contribute to tumor growth because of hormones.
-Last year, I went for my 2nd brain surgery as one of the tumors had grown in size and was pressing on my nerve, causing me to have constant headache.
+In 2015, I gave birth to my first child and I understand that pregnancy can contribute to tumor growth because of the hormones.
+Last year, I went for my 2nd brain surgery as one of the tumors had grown in size and was pressing on my nerve, causing me to have constant headaches.
 After my 2nd brain surgery, my balance got really bad and I no longer can walk properly or straight.
-It eased my headache but I have to deal with new challenges; besides my balance, my left eye becomes drier (dry eye) and I developed facial paralysis.
-Half my face is not working (affected facial nerve) and I had people mistakenly thought I have cerebral palsy which I don’t.
+It eased my headache but I had to deal with new challenges; besides my balance, my left eye becomes drier (dry eye) and I developed facial paralysis.
+Half my face is not working (affected facial nerve) and I had people mistakenly thought I have cerebral palsy which I didn't.
 My speech can also be a bit slurred due to this.

 I lose some and gain some but the gains have pushed me to make the best out of everything and be the best I can be. #thebestofyou